Bookings, referral process and contacts

 RPA Women and Babies and Canterbury Hospital have specific procedures for referring and booking a woman into the hospital for both routine and specialist pregnancy related clinics.
-Be aware that this process differs between hospitals.
-NB.
-Some specialist clinics may require additional referral forms to be completed by the referring GP.
+Be aware that this process differs between hospitals and some specialist clinics may require additional referral forms to be completed by the referring GP.

-All women should arrange their first hospital "booking in" appointment ASAP.
-This visit should be scheduled for ~ 12-14 weeks gestation.
+All women should have their “booking in” appointment scheduled for ~12-14 weeks gestation.

 Select the hospital and the pregnancy risk level to view the referral process: